Nahor, son of Terah: Narrative in the Book of Genesis

-Nahor and his concubine, Reumah, also had four sons: Tebah, Gaham, Tahash, and Maacah.
+Nahor and his concubine, Reumah, also had four sons: Tebah, Gaham, Tahash, and Maacah, giving him twelve sons in total.

 In the Book of Joshua

 In his final speech to the Israelite leaders assembled at Shechem, Joshua recounts the history of God's formation of the Israelite nation, beginning with "Terah the father of Abraham and Nachor, [who] lived beyond the Euphrates River and worshiped other gods".

 In popular culture

 Nahor is portrayed by Kevin McNally in the film Abraham (1993).
 The character of Nahor's concubine Reumah is portrayed by Evelina Meghangi in the same film.